 Not all vehicles depreciate in the same way.
 So, investing in a car on the higher end of the price bracket which has a high depreciation would be a risk.
 This is because when you come to sell the vehicle you may lose out on money rather than make any money.
 So, this would be a cost rather than an investment.

-It’s also worth remembering that a fleet of electric vehicles can also be claimed under capital allowance.
+It’s also worth remembering that a fleet of electric vehicles can also be claimed under the capital allowance.

-Are you a fleet manager that has been given the task of sorting out the company fleet but not sure where to turn?
+Are you a fleet manager that has been given the task of sorting out the company fleet but is not sure where to turn?
 We can help.

-Should I apply and claim on capital allowance?
+Should I apply and claim capital allowance?

 Are you a business owner, sole trader, partnership, LTD or PLC company interested in saving money?
-Then claiming capital allowances on electric cars is a no brainer.
+Then claiming capital allowances on electric cars is a no-brainer.